Conference program can be found here.

-All papers N-Aerus 2016 can be downloaded here.
+All papers from N-Aerus 2016 can be downloaded here.

 This conference strives to gather scholars and practitioners interested in exploring the everyday practices of both those who are involved in the governance, planning and management of cities, and those who are building the city from below.
 In the current context of political, financial, environmental, social and economic uncertainty, the conference also opens up for discussions revolving around issues of mobility, migration, segregation and integration in both global North and global South cities.